Impeachment process: What's next for President Trump, Congress, US?

 What happens before the Senate impeachment trial?

-If the House votes to impeach Trump, it must then appoint members to serve as managers who will prosecute the case.
+Now that the impeachment vote is over, the House must now appoint members to serve as managers who will prosecute the case.

 This could happen before the end of the week, and some likely candidates are Rep. Jerrold Nadler, D-N.Y., the Judiciary Committee chairman, Rep. Adam Schiff, D-Calif., a former prosecutor who has been leading the impeachment inquiry, and Republican-turned-independent Rep. Justin Amash of Michigan, a vocal Trump critic.